This post may contain affiliate links. Learn more.

 Who invented hair clippers?

 Leo J. Wahl (recognize the last name?) is credited with inventing the first electric hair clipper in 1921.
-Wahl’s descendants still operate the company today, which is a world leader in manufacturing and selling of barber and grooming tools.
+Wahl’s descendants still operate the company today, which is a world leader in the manufacturing and selling of barber and grooming tools.